Cloudsparkle/blog-staging/_posts/2023-10-26-CTX-FixSSLCertOnDDC.md

 tag: [Powershell, Toolbox]
 published: true
 ---
-Synopsis: let's fix and future proof the use of SSL on a Delivery Controller
+Synopsis: let's fix and future-proof the use of SSL certificate binding on a Delivery Controller.

 Today's topic is some basic security.
 As a Citrix admin, that means you would probably have used (or looked at) KB articles like this one: https://support.citrix.com/article/CTX218986/secure-xml-traffic-between-storefront-and-delivery-controller-7x.